/curtis_mckinney

 Recursive Ruin's gameplay is founded upon a core concept: An infinitely repeating fractal world.

-Every facet of the game, from the game's emotional narrative, to its mind-bending puzzle mechanics, are designed to work with this core aspect of the game.
+Every facet of the game is designed to work with this core aspect of the game.
 This proved to be a significant challenge which required:

 • Building specialized technology capable of infinitely cycling through nested worlds.